Moduli spaces of rational curves on Fano threefolds: Preliminaries

 We claim that in this situation $\cU$ cannot dominate $B$.
 By Proposition \ref{prop:transverseintersection}, we see that a general curve $C$ will meet $D$ transversely at every point.
 Since $C$ is very free, the dimension of $B$ is $h^0(C,N_{C/X})$, while the dimension of the fiber of $\pi_1$ containing $C$ is $h^0(C,N_{C/X}(-p-q)) = h^0(C,N_{C/X}(-2)) = \dim B - 4$.
 Since the image of $\pi_1$ is at most 3-dimensional, it follows that $\dim \cU < \dim B$.
 Thus, a general curve $C$ will not meet $D$ multiple times in a fiber of $\phi$. \end{proof}

 \begin{prop} Let $X$ be a smooth projective variety of dimension $n$ equipped with a dominant morphism $\pi: X \to Z$ such that $\dim(Z) \geq 2$ and $\pi$ is smooth away from a codimension $2$ subset $V \subset X$.
 Let $C$ be a general member of a family of very free curves on $X$.
-Then $\pi|_{C}$ is birational and its image is a nodal curve in $Z$. \end{prop}
+Then $\pi|_{C}$ is birational and its image is a curve with at worst nodes in $Z$. \end{prop}

 \begin{proof} Let $n$ denote the dimension of $X$ and let $M$ be an irreducible component of $\overline{\Rat}(X)$ whose general points correspond to very free curves.
 For any $p$ in $X$ and any tangent direction at $p$, if there is an irreducible very free curve through $p$ in our family with the given tangent direction then the locus in $M$ parametrizing such curves has codimension $2(n-1)$.
 Since $C$ is a general very free curve, we may assume that it does not intersect $V$.
 For any $p \in X \backslash V$ the locus of very free irreducible curves through $p$ whose tangent direction at $p$ is in the kernel of $T_X|_p \to \pi^*T_Z|_p$ is of codimension $ \geq 2(n-1)-( n- {\rm{rank }} \; T_{\pi,p} - 1) = n-1+ \dim Z$ in $M$.
 Hence the locus of curves in $X \backslash V$ whose tangent direction at a point goes to $0$ under $\pi$ has codimension $\geq \dim(Z) - 1$.
-This shows that the image of a general curve parametrized by $M$ is nodal.
+This shows that the image of a general curve parametrized by $M$ has at worst nodes.

 To show $\pi|_C$ is birational for a general $C$ parametrized by $M$, note that if $\pi|_C$ is not birational, then there should be a point at which $\pi|_C$ is not an immersion, so the result follows from the argument above. \end{proof}